GoogleCloudPlatform/cloud-opensource-java/temurin-install-testing/README.md

    ```

 2. Invoke the tests
-    * To invoke the full test suite, execute `./test-all.sh`
+    * To invoke the full test suite, execute `terraform init`, then `./test-all.sh`
     * To invoke a single test batch, modify `inputs.auto.tfvars` to enable one batch, then execute
       `terraform apply`.
 To destroy these resources later, set the batch variable back
-      to false and execute `terraform apply` again.
+      to false and execute `terraform apply` again.cd
         * (Optional) Review the input matrix for the batch you've enabled in `variables.tf`.

 3. (Parsing Results) Test results are uploaded to the specified GCS bucket at